alexjackhughes/titan/Readme.md

 - View goals
 - Mark goals as done (i.e. update goals)

 Only logged in users will be able to see their goals, and logged in users can only see _their_ own goals.
+All the routes are authenticated on both the frontend and the backend.

 I've tried to keep this code to a minimum; it should give you just enough of an idea of how to set up your own collection and apollo interface, and how to interact with that on the frontend.